elghazouanikhadija/smart-irrigation-forecasting/README.md

 ### Regional Significance
 This project addresses critical water management challenges in Morocco's agricultural sector:

-*Water Scarcity*: Tadla region faces increasing water stress
+- *Water Scarcity*: Tadla region faces increasing water stress

-*Climate Change*: Adapting to changing precipitation patterns
+- *Climate Change*: Adapting to changing precipitation patterns

-*Food Security*: Optimizing water use for staple crop production
+- *Food Security*: Optimizing water use for staple crop production

-Economic Development: Supporting Morocco's agricultural exports
+- *Economic Development*: Supporting Morocco's agricultural exports

 ### Citation
 If you use this project in your research, please cite: